MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/sdk.md

 >
 > These features are **in preview and subject to change**.
 Your feedback is not only welcome, but  critical to ensure we deliver the features **you** need.
 >
-> During the initial preview we only have the JavaScript SDK available, but a .NET SDK will be available shortly.
+> During the initial preview only the JavaScript SDK is available, but a .NET SDK should arrive shortly.

 ## JavaScript

 The [adaptivecards-templating](https://www.npmjs.com/package/adaptivecards-templating) library is available on npm and via CDN.
-See the npm link for full documentation.
+See the package link for full documentation.

 ### npm